scottyphillips/echonetlite_homeassistant/README.md

 Thanks to Futomi Hatano for open sourcing a high quality and well documented ECHONET Lite library in Node JS that formed the basis of the 'Pychonet' library.
 (https://github.com/futomi/node-echonet-lite)

+Thanks to all other contributers who I might have missed for raising PRs and issues which has made this little weekend project into something useful for many people.

 ## License